dgarhdez/mbd-ml2/slides_markdown/s02_data_cleaning.md

 ### `TargetEncoder` (1/2)

-For features with LOTS of categories, this can be a good option, like the zip code in the picture.
+For features with LOTS of categories, this can be a good option, like the zipcode in the picture.

+`TargetEncoder` encodes the labels with the mean of the target for each value of the feature.

 <style>
   img[alt~="center"] {